GeorgeVSV/defi-risk-engine/MVP-HF-Prediction-Model.md

 $$HF(\Delta t, t_{0}) = {Collateral Amount * Predicted Collateral Exchange Rate (t_{0} + \Delta t) * Liquidation Threshold \over (1 + n)^{\Delta t \over \tau} * Loan Value}.$$

-For our exchange rate prediction function we will take the simplest approach.
+For our exchange rate prediction function we will utilize the simplest approach.
-We will assume the exchange rate will continue to follow current trade linearly.
+We will assume that the exchange rate will continue to follow current trade linearly.
 So, we can find the simplest price prediction function:

 $$Predicted Collateral Exchange Rate (t_{0} + \Delta t) = k*\Delta t + Collateral Exchange Rate (t_{0})$$